consulthunter/consulthunter.github.io/_pages/research.md

     </div>
 </div>

 I have a general interest in this area.
-I'm primarily interested because most of professional experience is in this area.
+I'm primarily interested because most of my professional experience is in this area.

 ## Security